falkr/designscience/pages/preparation.md

 -   Natural sciences are driven by knowledge questions, that means, finding answers to questions.
-Technology, on the other hand, is driven by the intention to solve or mitigate a problem, which is in turn driven by stakeholders, or people wanting to solve a problem.
+Technology, on the other hand, is driven by the intention to **solve or mitigate a problem**, which is driven by stakeholders, or people wanting to solve a problem.

-But wait: Say we want to create a new, more effective antenna.
+But wait: _Say we want to create a new, more effective antenna.
 Don't we have to make experiments that explore, for instance, how electro-magnetic waves propagate?
-Isn't that a classical problem of the natural sciences, in this case physics?
-The answer is _yes_.
-Design science is not an alternative to natural sciences.
-We will later see that design science has access to all methods of natural sciences when answering knowledge questions.
+Isn't that a classical problem of the natural sciences, in this case physics?_ --- The answer is **yes**.
+Design science is not an alternative to the natural sciences.
+Design science has access to all methods of natural sciences when answering so-called _knowledge questions_.
+More on that later.

-The differences between natural science and technology make it hard to simply apply the general scientific method to a research project dealing with technology.
-We often observe that technology researchers formulate research questions to make their method appear "more scientific."
-But this has often the opposite effect and rather makes the method more elusive.
-Therefore, design science takes these two differences into account, and applies scientific reasoning in the presence of technology artifacts and the intention to change the world.
+So, the differences between natural science and technology make it hard to simply apply the general scientific method to a research project dealing with technology.

 :task: Without reading any further, take your current thesis topic and think of it in the framework of natural sciences.
 Can you write down